mfroeh/Eule.py/README.md

 A Diablo III Macro Collection.\
 Working with all 16:9 Resolutions guaranteed.\
-Should work on any Resolution (not tested).
+Should also work on any Resolution (not tested).\

+There are two different Versions.
+The difference between them beeing Image Recognition.\
+Check below at __Auto Stuff__ to see the differences.

 ## Macros